Film Transfer Frequently Asked Questions (FAQ)

 Do I need to give you a description of what is on the films?

 Yes, if at all possible.
 It will help us provide you with titles and on-screen descriptions.
 You can do this when filling out the order form.
-Please see the demonstration DVD for examples of titles and on-screen descriptions/sub-titles.

 Should I number my films?

 Yes, it is nice for your family history if the films are provided in a numerical order of some kind.
 If you do not know the order we will try to determine a logical order for the transfer.